 Our three-year Physics degree provides a strong understanding of the fundamental pillars of physics and a thorough grounding in advanced mathematics.
-Guided by our world-leading academics, you'll study cutting edge physics modules in relativity, cosmology, and electromagnetism, preparing you to contribute to the technological advances of modern society.
+Guided by our world-leading academics, you'll study cutting-edge physics preparing you to contribute to the technological advances of modern society.

 Hands-on experience in our high-spec facilities will develop your practical skills for a wide range of physical science careers.

 You'll explore physics in the natural universe, including astrophysics, quantum mechanics, and particle physics, as well as the physics that underpins emerging technologies.

 - Master of Physics (MPhys)

 Our MPhys degree includes an additional year of advanced study at master’s level, where you will gain a deeper understanding of the subject to prepare you for a career in this challenging field.

 Please rest assured we make all reasonable efforts to provide you with the courses, services and facilities described.
 However, it may be necessary to make changes due to significant disruption, for example in response to COVID-19.

 See our terms and conditions for more information